 In the days following the massacre, 50,000 people attended the funerals of the victims.
 Adolfo Suarez, the man the king appointed to oversee the transition, had been put under pressure by both the PSOE and the forces of the right.
 He faced a decision that would make many hold their breath.
 He legalised the Communist Party.
 Many have said this was due to the peacefulness of the funeral processions, the biggest left-wing gatherings since Franco’s death.

-The Communist party were controversial in Spain.
-They were one of the main forces behind the Popular Front; the name given to the government during the Spanish civil war.
-They also obtained Russia’s help when France and the UK both refused to support the Spanish government against the nationalists.
+The Communist Party were one of the main forces behind the Popular Front; the name given to the government during the Spanish civil war.
+They also obtained the USSR’s help when France and the UK both refused to support the Spanish government against the coup plotters.
 Mussolini’s fascists and Hitlers Nazi’s supported Franco.
-Because of the nature of the party a good deal felt it would be tough for Suarez to legalise the Communist party too soon.
+Because of the nature of the party and it’s connections to the war, many people felt it would be tough for Suarez to legalise the Communist party too soon.

 Communism and Democracy